slavakurilyak/ctx/docs/PRICING.md

 **Note: ctx Pro is coming soon!
 The pricing information below shows what will be available once launched.**

-ctx Pro will offer flexible pricing options for individuals and teams:
+ctx Pro uses simple per-agent pricing with volume discounts for teams:

-### Individual Plan
+### Per-Agent Pricing
-**$10/agent/month** *(per user - Your entire AI cost after 95% token reduction!)*
+**$10/agent/month** *(Your entire AI cost after 95% token reduction!)*

-Perfect for individual developers who want to enhance their command-line experience with intelligent features.
+Perfect for individual developers and teams of any size who want to enhance their command-line experience with intelligent features.

-Features include:
+All features included:
 - Pre-tool-use command analysis and optimization
 - Post-tool-use insights and recommendations
 - Command blocking for dangerous operations
 - Token-aware command execution
 - Secure credential storage
 - All webhook integrations

-### Team Plan
-**$20 per seat/month**

-Designed for development teams who need centralized control and monitoring.

-Everything in Individual Plan, plus:
 - Centralized team management
 - Shared security policies
 - Team-wide command analytics